Celebrating Black Designers: Onalaja

 The label’s founder, Kanyinsola Onalaja, started the brand after she graduated from Istituto Marangoni with her BA in Fashion Design.
 Her designs were showcased at Graduate Fashion Week and Africa Fashion week in London.
-The brands’ websites say they want to, “bridge the gap between Kanyinsola’s Nigerian heritage and flair for artisan crafts, Italian design aesthetics with the formality of British fashion.”
-This comes from Onalaja’s Nigerian heritage and her London schooling.
+The brands’ websites say they want to, “bridge the gap between Kanyinsola’s Nigerian heritage and flair for artisan crafts, Italian design aesthetics with the formality of British fashion

 To keep the brand true to Onalaja’s heritage they implement weaving, hand embroidery, hand-painting, and hand print-work.
 This adds to the overall luxury of the brand while staying true to its roots.
 “Culture and heritage visually curated can celebrate and highlight the qualities that connect, complement, and contrast, but ultimately celebrate creative perceptiveness.”